 Muscle Research

-The Muscle Research group is dedicated to understanding genetic variations that impact the extremes of muscle performance, from elite athletes to children with muscle diseases.
+The Muscle Research group at Murdoch Children's Research Institute (MCRI) is dedicated to understanding genetic variations that impact the extremes of muscle performance, from elite athletes to children with muscle diseases.

 ACTN3 also affects muscle diseases.
 We showed that not having ACTN3 slows disease progression in Duchenne muscular dystrophy – an inherited muscle disease that affects one in 6,000 boys.
 Our research on ACTN3 and other sports genes continues through our leadership in international consortiums like Athlome Consortium.